psu-epl/psu-epl.github.com/doc/equip/printer/shining3D/shining3D-SOP.md

+---
+title: Shining 3D SOP
+layout: doc
+author: armaanhammer
+date: 11/20/2018
-This is an alpha version of the SOP.
+note: This is an alpha version of the SOP.

+---

 ## Getting Started